MarioCicalese/Faster-R-CNN-For-Self-Driving-Car/README.md

    - **boxes (FloatTensor[N, 4]):** the predicted boxes in [x1, y1, x2, y2] format
    - **labels (Int64Tensor[N]):** the predicted labels for each detection
    - **scores (Tensor[N]):** the scores of each detection

-> Training was performed using `yolo task=detect mode=train` with various hyperparameters optimized for our dataset.
->
 ---

 ## 🏋️ Training Process